2025 British Grand Prix: Race report

-On lap 24, Hamilton ceded sixth place to Russell after running wide on the exit of Copse.
+On lap 24 Hamilton ceded sixth place to Russell after running wide on the exit of Copse.
 Russell's gain would again be short-lived, as Hamilton retook the position on lap 26 at Stowe.
-On lap 29, Hamilton took fifth from Gasly by overtaking down the inside of the Vale chicane.
-On lap 34, Hülkenberg overtook Stroll for third at Stowe.
+On lap 29 Hamilton took fifth from Gasly by overtaking down the inside of the Vale chicane.
+On lap 34 Hülkenberg overtook Stroll for third at Stowe.
 Hamilton passed Stroll on the following lap at Village.
 With the track drying, some drivers began to consider a switch to slick tyres.
 Alonso was the first to attempt such a switch on lap 37, followed by Russell on lap 38.
 However, both drivers initially struggled on a track which was still wet for much of the lap with Russell spinning dramatically at Becketts.
-On lap 41, Verstappen overtook Gasly for sixth at Village.
-By now the circuit was becoming more suitable for slicks, with Hamilton, Stroll, Verstappen and Gasly all making the change at the end of the lap.
-On lap 43, Haas teammates Bearman and Ocon made contact at Brooklands while disputing 11th position, causing both drivers to spin and drop positions.
-On lap 44, race leader Piastri made the change to slicks, serving his ten-second penalty in the process.
+On lap 41 Verstappen overtook Gasly for sixth at Village.
+By now the circuit was becoming more suitable for slicks, and Hamilton, Stroll, Verstappen and Gasly all made the change at the end of the lap.
+On lap 43 Haas teammates Bearman and Ocon made contact at Brooklands while disputing 11th position, causing both drivers to spin and drop positions.
+On lap 44 race leader Piastri made the change to slicks, serving his ten-second penalty in the process.
 This meant that, when Norris made his stop the following lap, he rejoined with a lead of more than five seconds over his teammate.
 Piastri commented over team radio that his penalty was "not fair" and suggested that Norris should allow him back into the lead.

 Norris maintained his gap over Piastri to take his first British Grand Prix win and become the 13th British driver to win at home.
-Additionally, Norris gave McLaren its first British Grand Prix win since Hamilton in 2008, and their first one-two at Silverstone since 2000.
+Additionally, Norris gave McLaren its first British Grand Prix win since Hamilton in 2008, and they scored their first one-two at Silverstone since 2000.
 By finishing third, Hülkenberg scored his first Grand Prix podium at his 239th start, setting a new record for the longest wait for a podium.
 Hülkenberg also gave Sauber its first podium since Kamui Kobayashi finished third in the 2012 Japanese Grand Prix.
-Fourth-placed Hamilton saw his long streak of consecutive podiums in his home country ended at twelve as he finished off the podium at Silverstone for the first time since 2013.
+Fourth-placed Hamilton saw his long streak of consecutive podiums in his home country end at twelve as he finished off the podium at Silverstone for the first time since 2013.
 His former team Mercedes were absent from the Silverstone rostrum for the first time since 2012.
-Gasly overtook Stroll at Stowe on the final lap to take sixth place, securing his highest finish of the season so far.
+Gasly overtook Stroll at Stowe on the final lap to take sixth place, securing his highest finish of the season thus far.